TaherHaghverdi/mvp_notes/README.md

 ## Why so many comments?
 I tend to use comments heavily in my code.
 Writing comments help me to make a schema of how everything is working and personally find them very useful.
 ## What is my code style?
-Everything is based on [Google Java Style Guide] (https://google.github.io/styleguide/javaguide.html).
+Everything is based on [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 ### XML ID naming
 | Asset Type   | Prefix            |		Example               |
 |--------------| ------------------|-----------------------------|